 - Performance & Payment Bonds

-For nearly five decades, our contemporaries in the legal profession have acknowledged the Firm's extensive experience in this area of the law by electing several SCH attorneys to offices in the Public Contract Law Section of the American Bar Association.
-In that period, three members of the Firm have been elected and served as Chair of that Section and others have served the Section in other capacities.
+For nearly five decades, our contemporaries in the legal profession have acknowledged Smith Currie's extensive experience in this area of the law by electing several Smith Currie attorneys to offices in the Public Contract Law Section of the American Bar Association.
+In that period, three Smith Currie attorneys have been elected and served as Chair of that Section and others have served the Section in other capacities.